 Important message!
 Several questions on each Unit Exam are likely to come from the Challenge Questions and Reading Questions and the ANSWERS to those questions!
-You should work through and be able to explain and understand the Challenge Questions and Reading Questions, including the textbook readings assigned with those questions, and the ANSWERS to the Challenge Questions and Reading Questions - all are fair game for exams.
+You should work through and understand the Challenge Questions and Reading Questions, including the textbook readings assigned with those questions, and read and understand the ANSWERS to the Challenge Questions and Reading Questions - all are fair game for exams.

-6. Do all Practice Questions\ to help you understand concepts and remember the material and to help prepare you for exams.
+6. Do all Practice Questions\ to help you understand the material and to help prepare you for exams.
 Figure out why the right answers are right and FIGURE OUT WHY THE WRONG ANSWERS ARE WRONG.
 This can be huge; "memorizing" the right answers can be a recipe for failing exams.

 \WHAT ARE THE "PRACTICE QUESTIONS"?

-The practice questions include the Comprehension Checks (answered in videos posted on D2L), the Study Questions (in the Course Pack), Extra Study Questions (in the Appendix of the Course Pack), Challenge Questions and Reading Questions and the ANSWERS to those questions (in the Appendix of the Course Pack), Homework questions and Case Study questions (answers posted on D2L on Thursday, after the week's in-class sessions, in "Homework Answers" and "Study Guide for the Case Studies for the Unit").
+The practice questions include the Comprehension Checks (answered in videos posted on D2L), the Study Questions (after the Learning Objectives in the Course Pack), Extra Study Questions (in the Appendix of the Course Pack), Challenge Questions and Reading Questions and the ANSWERS to those questions (in the Appendix of the Course Pack), Homework questions and Case Study questions (answers posted on D2L on Thursday night after the week's in-class sessions, in "Homework Answers" and "Study Guide for the Case Studies").